 The occasional writer has portrayed X-Men's Magneto, typically portrayed since the 70s as Well-Intentioned Extremist, as a loony terrorist who is interested only in racking up as high a body count as superhumanly possible.
 In fact, Magneto probably goes through more (and more varied) character derailments than possibly any other non-main-character in the MU.

 Writer Grant Morrison tried to defend his decision to make Magneto a raving drug-addict who rounded humans up into death camps by saying that "What people often forget, of course, is that Magneto, unlike the lovely Sir Ian McKellen, is a mad old terrorist twat.
 No matter how he justifies his stupid, brutal behaviour, or how anyone else tries to justify it, in the end he's just an old bastard with daft, old ideas based on violence and coercion.
 I really wanted to make that clear at this time."
+A Jewish Holocaust survivor forcing people into death camps?

 Neither the fans nor the other writers were convinced by Morrison's explanation, and the latter group very quickly retconned the story.
-Despite the overly convoluted result (The whole thing was Xorn pretending to be Magneto pretending to be Xorn.
-Oh, and there's more than one Xorn.)
-This is generally considered (barely) preferable to letting Morrison's characterization of Magneto stand.
+Despite the overly convoluted result (the whole thing was Xorn pretending to be Magneto pretending to be Xorn.
+Oh, and there's more than one Xorn), this is generally considered (barely) preferable to letting Morrison's characterization of Magneto stand.
 It should be noted that Magneto, as originally written, was indeed an anti-human terrorist—it was his transformation into a baby (by his own creation, Alpha the Ultimate Mutant) and his later being aged up again, that cured him of his more extreme tendencies.
 So Morrison was right in his assessment of him— he just failed to consider all the character development Magneto had since then, or did not properly explain the reversion beyond the influence of alien mind control spores.

 It also bears noting that in the 60s, while Magneto's sympathetic backstory had yet to be written, he was a generically evil villain as opposed to being in it only because he's kill-crazy.
 Even in the days of The Comics Code, he could have tried to do what Morrison's Magneto did but simply been prevented, but he actually passed up many opportunities for puppykicking.
 He felt mutants should rule the world because mutants are more awesome, and so your average Magneto issue involved him trying to recruit the latest newly-discovered mutant and calling Toad a dolt a lot.
 And then the 70s come along and he grows into the Magneto we've known for the past 40 years.
-While other writers have had trouble balancing the "well intentioned" part and the "extremist" part, Morrison's Magneto is Morrison's alone, and when that's coupled with his statement, it really seems to be a Take That against a character he personally saw as a Draco in Leather Pants.
+While other writers have had trouble balancing the "well intentioned" part and the "extremist" part, Morrison's Magneto is Morrison's alone, and when that's coupled with his statement, it really seems to be a Take That! against a character he personally saw as a Draco in Leather Pants.

 Of course, complicating the issue, Magneto is undeniably hit with Draco in Leather Pants appeal, causing people to overlook his numerous pre-supposed derailment attempts to provoke a war between human and mutant-kind, the fact that he literally ripped the adamantium out of Wolverine's body and sent the whole of earth into a dark age with an EMP during the "Fatal Attractions" storyline, or, in "Eve of Destruction" the storyline right before Morrison's run, features Magneto crucifying Professor X, forcibly conscripting mutants into Genosha's army by threatening their families, and attempting to slaughter the X-Men en route to declaring a war of extermination on humanity.